therealadityashankar/help_pages/articles/InstallingVirtualenvWrapper.md

     source virtualenvwrapper.sh

-Once you've added the virtualenvwrapper command to your `.basrhc`, mkvirtualenv and all the other tools will be available in all your bash consoles.
+Once you've added the virtualenvwrapper command to your `.bashrc`, mkvirtualenv and all the other tools will be available in all your bash consoles.